yhy258/WINO_interp/README.md

 ### Checkpoint preparation

-The pretrained WINO weights used in the paper can be accessed on [Google Drive](https://drive.google.com/file/d/1q6EYvwEC1bPmFMDf_JSXWOXer3eP41Bv/view?usp=drive_link).
+The pretrained WINO weights used in the paper can be accessed on [Google Drive](https://drive.google.com/drive/folders/1Ma63gEch00QJ-fXQTDoKZeS4u4TchEAm?usp=drive_link).

 The checkpoint should be placed in the directory defined in the configure file (check the configs directory).

-The default path is "checkpoints/wino/nmse_waveprior_64dim_12layer_256_5060_group8"
+Example:
 ```
 WINO_interp (repository)
 └───checkpoints